fy26/fy26.github.io/_projects/2025-active-microfluidics.md

   </iframe>
 </div>

-Our key innovation is a strategy to tame the intrinsic chaos of active matter.
+Our key innovation is a strategy to tame the intrinsic chaos of active matter and design a modular programming language.
 By patterning light at carefully chosen distances, we suppress unwanted nonlinear interactions and recover linear superposition, allowing complex flows to be